albamesp/gis_log/qgis-notes.md

         e.g. if you save a .qml style file where it uses the column 'type' to decide land cover type; where 1 is green, 2, blue, etc., if you use this style file on any shape file that has a type column/field and the correct attribute is will work.

+### Working with Raster Data
+Set CRS to Psuedo Mercator (4326)

+#### Symbology
+Changing symbology for Raster data is slightly diff than for Vector files -- pseudocolour for renditions that aren't B&W

+#### To merge adjacent raster files
+Raster > Miscellaneous > Merge...

+No data value -- only tick this box if we have areas of no data, and it changes these values to the number specified.

+#### Clipping a raster
+Raster > Extraction > Clipper...

+When clipping you can use an 'extent' -- this can be a drawn square, whilst tool box is open (and this fills in 'extent'); or a 'mask layer,' such as a shape file you enter.

+#### Contouring
+Raster > Exctraction > Contour...

+#### Terrain Analysis
+Slope -- z factor, a correction factor for calculating slope. this is coordinate system specific (apparently?)
+Here it is 10000, the actual number "doesn't really matter."

+Aspect -- calculates direction of slope, degrees from 0.
+Caution: value 10, 10 degrees from 0, and 350 degrees from 0.
+Despite these two angles (both 10 degrees from north) only being 20 degrees apart, numerically they are much farther apart... *think* before analysis.

 # Ideas/ notes for PhD/ Life